OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/maps/overviews/ColorCorrectMapOverview.md

-**ColorCorrectMap** is a suite of previous color correction options.
+**ColorCorrectMap** consolidates a number of specific color correction options into a comprehensive suite.

 ## Color Correction Options:
 These attributes can be separately enabled and disabled